List of Looney Tunes and Merrie Melodies characters: Appearances

 Freleng liked the mobster idea, and he used the concept again in the 1950 short Golden Yeggs.
 This time, it is Porky Pig and Daffy Duck who run afoul of the mob, only this time Rocky has not only one sidekick, but an entire gang.
 Freleng also redesigned Rocky for this short, making him a more generalized caricature of the "tough guy" gangster rather than Robinson in particular.
 Freleng used several of the same techniques that would make Sam, his other Bugs villain, such a humorous character: despite Rocky's tough-guy demeanor, everlasting cigar (or cigarette) and foppish gangster dress, he really is little more than a dwarf in a much-too-large hat.

 In 1953's Catty Cornered, Freleng set the mob against another of his comic duos, Sylvester and Tweety Bird.
-Gang leader Rocky, this time aided and abetted by a hulking simpleton named "Nick", kidnaps Tweety Bird, and when Sylvester's bumbling predations accidentally free the bird, the poor puss is hailed as a hero.
+Gang leader Rocky, this time aided and abetted by a hulking simpleton named "Nick", kidnaps Tweety, and when Sylvester's bumbling predations accidentally free the bird, the poor puss is hailed as a hero.

 The duo reappear in 1954's Bugs and Thugs, this time in the form that Freleng would keep them in for the rest of their run.
 Rocky is aided by a new thug, "Mugsy".
 Although his body type is similar to that of Nick's, he has less hair and is even less intelligent.
 Before the Warner studio closed for good in 1963, Rocky and Mugsy would appear in two more Freleng cartoons: Bugsy and Mugsy (1957) and The Unmentionables (1963).
-Mugsy also appears without his boss in a cameo as one of Napoleon Bonaparte's guards in the 1956 Freleng short Napoleon Bunny-Part and also appeared as a bank robber in Satan's Waitin'.
+Mugsy also appears without his boss in a cameo as one of Napoleon Bonaparte's guards in the 1956 Freleng short Napoleon Bunny-Part.